Myopia (Nearsightedness) – Symptoms, Causes, And Treatment + Diet Tips

 Straining your eyes will just make things worse – so, avoid any activity that involves straining your eyes for long periods.
 In case your problem isn’t solved after following the tips and remedies discussed in this article, it is best to seek medical advice and subsequent treatment.

 Myopia, a visual disorder that is also called nearsightedness, is characterized by difficulty in seeing distant objects clearly.
 Myopia is caused if the eyeball is of excess length or the cornea of the eyes is too curved.
 Symptoms like blurred distant vision, headache, squinting, eye fatigue, and strain are common among individuals with this disorder.
-Home remedies for myopia involve the intake of certain vitamins, carrot juice, omega 3 fatty acids, amla juice, licorice, etc. You may also practice certain eye exercises to maintain your vision.
+You can use aloe vera, eyebright, or chamomile to treat minor inflammations and injuries around your eye.
+Home remedies for myopia involve the intake of certain vitamins, minerals, carrot juice, omega-3 fatty acids, amla juice, licorice, etc. You may also practice specific eye exercises, such as eye rolls, rubdowns, and moving fingers.
+Although there is no scientific proof that eye exercises can help treat myopia, they can surely help relieve strain.
 However, it is also essential to avoid activities that involve straining the eyes for extended periods.
 It may be necessary to seek medical advice and get corrective vision treatment if the remedies fail to improve your vision.

 Frequently Asked Questions